Security design in schools

 - your maximum contribution will be 50% of your 5YA budget.

 If you act on the recommendations of a security audit, we see this as necessary health and safety work.
-Therefore, you can get Budget Plus funding for this work if your 5YA funding is insufficient.
+Therefore, you may be entitled to additional funding for this work if your 5YA funding is insufficient.

 Use our security top-up funding calculator to work out your 5YA top-up eligibility.